saif-corgi/oauth-sdk-go/README-en.md

 - The `hmac` is valid and signed by Shoplazza
 - The `shop` parameter is a valid shop hostname, ends with `myshoplaza.com`

-For Security Checks, Go OAuth SDK also has corresponding methods, you can quickly verify hmac and shop parameter by SDK, see example below:
+For Security Checks, Go OAuth SDK also has corresponding methods, and you can quickly verify hmac and shop parameter by SDK.
+An example is provided below:

 ```go
 import (